MerginMaps/docs/src/dev/integration/index.md

 ### Workspace members methods

-These methods are available for Cloud and Enterperise edition servers.
+These methods are available for Cloud and Enterprise edition servers.

 ::: warning API availability
 The following methods are available for Python API Client versions `0.10.0` or higher, using server versions `2025.2.0` or higher.